rust-lang/rfcs/text/3334-niche.md

 assert_eq!(size_of::<Option<Option<Option<Bit>>>>(), 1);
 ```

-Constructing a structure with a niche value, or writing to the non-ZST field of
+Constructing a structure with a niche value, or writing to the field of such a
-such a structure, or obtaining a mutable reference to such a field, requires
+structure, or obtaining a mutable reference to such a field, requires `unsafe`
-`unsafe` code.
-Causing a type with a niche to contain an invalid value (whether
+code.
+Causing a type with a niche to contain an invalid value (whether by
-by construction, writing, or transmuting) results in undefined behavior.
+construction, writing, or transmuting) results in undefined behavior.

 If a type `T` contains only a single niche value, `Option<T>` (and other enums
 isomorphic to it, with one variant containing `T` and one nullary variant) will